vinfreecs/genga/Documentation.md

  * def_tol f: Tolerance in Bulirsh Stoer integrator
  * def_dtmin f: Minimal time step in Bulirsch Stoer integrator
  * def_Nfragments d: Additional array size for debris particles
- * def_MinMass f: Minimal Mass for massive particles in Test particle mode, lighter particles are treated as test particles.
  * def_MatrixMaxSize f: slice Encounter matrix to reduce memory usage
  * SERIAL_GROUPING i: By setting this flag, simulations can be exactly reproduced, but the performance can be slower.
  * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.